Charity shop bargain-hunting tricks

 Delivery is £3.95 (or more for some bulky items).
 It does seem to have wised up to items' values though, so true bargains may be harder to spot – but, of course, it's all for a good cause.

-Many organisations now sell on eBay too, including Cancer Research, British Heart Foundation and the Royal British Legion.
+Many organisations now sell on eBay too, including British Red Cross, British Heart Foundation and the Royal British Legion.
 See eBay's charity shop page for more.
 Items can usually be delivered.

 The downside for buyers is bidding wars break out over many auctions thanks to eBay's size.
 Most items are auctioned, but you can occasionally pick up a buy-it-now bargain – and it's all going to charity.